What’s the Difference between a Psychologist, a Psychiatrist and Other Kinds of Therapists?

 • Insurance may not cover it: Make sure to check with your insurance to see if they’ll cover your sessions.

-• It’s virtual: Doing a session online can be hard and there are untold benefits from being able to connect and see your therapist face to face.
+• It’s virtual: There may be benefits from being able to connect and see your therapist face to face in a way that a virtual visit might not provide.

-If you’re concerned about your mental health, talk to your doctor.
+If you’re concerned about your mental health, talk with your doctor.
 These tips can make the conversation easier, so you can get the help you need:

 • Keep a list of symptoms, your moods and other behavioral or mental changes to show your doctor.